davidADSP/Generative_Deep_Learning_2nd_Edition/README.md

 This codebase is designed to be run with Docker.

-Don't worry if you've never used Docker before!
-To get set up, follow the instructions in the [Docker README](./docs/docker.md) file in this repository.
-This includes a full run through of why Docker is awesome and a description of how interact with the codebase using Docker.
+If you've never used Docker before, don't worry!
+I have included a guide to Docker in the [Docker README](./docs/docker.md) file in this repository.
+This includes a full run through of why Docker is awesome and a brief guide to the `Dockerfile` and `docker-compose.yml` for this project.

 ### Building the Docker image